 What are the roots of this denial?
 Primarily the metanarrative of progressivism.
 We are so addicted to the idea that the human race is on one endless journey of material progress, mostly technological, that we cannot envision a reality where today is worse than yesterday.

-According to Ernest Becker’s Denial of Death [hyperlink to Why Do We Take Stupid Risks? blog piece] and the subsequent Terror Management Theory, this societal belief in human progression (in other words, our denial of regression) is a defence mechanism that we construct to enable us to cope with anxiety over our own mortality.
+According to Ernest Becker’s Denial of Death and the subsequent Terror Management Theory, this societal belief in human progression (in other words, our denial of regression) is a defence mechanism that we construct to enable us to cope with anxiety over our own mortality.
 We buy into this narrative because it allows us to make sense of our personal finitude by locating it in something infinite.

 Essentially, being sustainable allows us to feel like we’re a part of something bigger than ourselves.